-- 'take 1 tablet' instead of '1 tablet should be taken',' - 'you must....' is better than 'it is necessary ...'
+- 'take 2 tablets' instead of '2 tablet should be taken',' - 'you must....' is better than 'it is necessary ...'

-Give reasons when telling patients what action to take.
-Instructions should come first, followed by the reasoning, for example: 'take care with X if you have asthma -it may bring on an attack'.
+When telling patients what action to take, reasons should be provided.
+Instructions should come first, followed by the reasoning, for example: 'take care with X if you have asthma - it may bring on an attack'.

-"It" should be used rather than repeating the name of the product, as long as the context makes clear what the pronoun refers to.
+"Your medicine, this medicine, etc." should be used rather than repeating the name of the product, as long as the context makes clear what is being referred to.